God Loves All People

-However, God’s love for the world does not mean He will ignore their sins.
-God is also the God of justice (2 Thessalonians 1:6), therefore, sin will not go unpunished“ (Romans 3:25-26).
-Those that reject Christ as their Savior (2 Peter 2:1) will also receive God’s wrath on their sin (Romans 1:18), not His love (Romans 6:23).
+God’s love for the world does not mean He will ignore man’s sins.
+He is also the God of justice (2 Thessalonians 1:6), therefore, sin will not go unpunished (Romans 3:25-26).
+Those that reject Christ as their Savior (2 Peter 2:1) will have to die for their own sins (Romans 6:23).

-While God loves everyone unconditionally, He only has a “love covenant” with those who accept Him “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him” (John 3:36).
+While God loves everyone unconditionally, He only has a “love covenant” with those who accept Him.
+The Bible declares, “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him” (John 3:36).

-God loves everyone equally in that He is merciful to all but God can’t save those that don’t want to be saved.
-God can’t force His blessings on those that reject it “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20).
+God loves everyone equally in that He is merciful to all but He can’t save those that don’t want to be saved.
+He can’t force His blessings on those that reject it.
+He pleads, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20).